deecan14/My-projects/README.md

 # 👋 Hi, I’m Nnamdi Hill

-I am a highly motivated Computer Science student at **Penn State University** with hands-on experience in **software development, data analysis, and research**.
-I bring a strong foundation in programming, problem-solving, and collaboration, along with a passion for using technology to drive innovation.
+I am a highly motivated **Computer Science student at Penn State University** with experience in **software development, data analysis, and cybersecurity infrastructure**.
+My background includes working on research teams analyzing pulsar data for gravitational wave detection, as well as engineering secure database systems and real-time threat detection pipelines at a stealth cybersecurity startup.

+With a strong foundation in **Python, C++, SQL, and system design**, I am passionate about applying my skills to **cybersecurity challenges**, particularly in areas like **threat monitoring, secure backend development, and incident response**.
+I thrive in collaborative environments, enjoy solving complex problems, and continuously seek opportunities to learn and grow as both a developer and security engineer.

+I am excited to contribute to projects that combine **computer science and cybersecurity** to deliver innovative solutions, protect digital assets, and strengthen system resilience.

 ## 🔭 Experience